Huijiro/portifolio/src/posts/proud-work.md

 A little more work in the direction of making the API better and get a free client, this was the way to go.

-I learned swagger (And by extension OpenAPI) and how to generate a client and publish it to another repository on the CI so we could import it and use on both the bot and the webclient.
+I learned swagger (And by extension OpenAPI) and how to generate a client and publish it to another repository on the CI so we could import it and use on both the Bot and the webclient.

-After this I had to learn how to setup hard linking with npm packages and how npm packages really work since I needed the bot to build the API Client with it on "npm i".
+After this I had to learn how to setup hard linking with npm packages and how npm packages really work since I needed the Bot to build the API Client with it on "npm i".

 I could probably have learned how to publish npm packages and do that instead, but that was too much to handle after almost 9 hours struggling with debugging CI.